 We’re committed to…

 - Being a community of like-minded mature adults who enjoy playing together.
-We are not just a random collection of corporations with a shared alliance name.

 - Building and maintaining a home together in EVE where we all feel comfortable and we all can take pride in our accomplishments because everyone contributes.